TUe-ICTLab/Soft-aided-bit-marking-algorithm/README.md

 References:

 [1] Lei, Y., Chen, B., Liga, G., Deng, X., Cao, Z., Li, J., … and Alvarado, A. (2019).
 Improved decoding of staircase codes: The soft-aided bit-marking (SABM) algorithm.
 IEEE Transactions on Communications.
 IEEE.
+DOI: 10.1109/TCOMM.2019.2945317

 [2] Liga, G., Sheikh, A., and Alvarado, A. (2019).
 A novel soft-aided bit-marking decoder.
 In European Conference on Optical Communication (ECOC).
+DOI: 10.1049/cp.2019.0804